kuromi4lyfe/OSProject/README.md

 ```
 ***Questions:***

-1. Describe what is busybox and what is command switch **--name** is for? . ***(2 mark)*** BusyBox is a software suite that provides several Unix utilities in a single executable file.
+1. Describe what is busybox and what is command switch **--name** is for? . ***(2 mark)*** '' bash BusyBox is a software suite that provides several Unix utilities in a single executable file.
 It is often referred to
 as "The Swiss Army Knife of Embedded Linux" because it combines tiny versions of many common UNIX utilities into a single
 small executable, making it ideal for use in constrained environments, such as embedded systems.
 In the context of Docker,
 BusyBox is a popular base image for containers due to its small size and efficiency.The --name command switch in Docker is used
 to assign a specific name to a container.
 By default, Docker assigns a random, unique name to each container.
 However,
-using --name, you can specify a human-readable name for the container, which can make managing and referencing containers easier.
+using --name, you can specify a human-readable name for the container, which can make managing and referencing containers easier. '' bash
 2. Explore the network using the command ```docker network ls```, show the output of your terminal. ***(1 mark)*** @aliahkhairul ➜ /workspaces/OSProject (main) $ docker network ls
 NETWORK ID     NAME      DRIVER    SCOPE
 e7d8fdbd6d57   bluenet   bridge    local